UlysseREGLADE/abcd_rf_fit/readme.md

 ### 5. Reflection with impedance mismatch

-Taking inspiration for what was done for the hanger, we allow the rotation around $1$ in the complex plan by writing the input/output relation as follow:
+Taking inspiration for what was done for the hanger, we allow the rotation around $1$ in the complex plan by writing the input/output relation as follow.
+THERE IS NO PHYSICAL INTUITION BEHIND THIS FORMULA AND IT IS WRITTEN PURELY BY ANALOGY:

 $$
 a^i_{out}-a^i_{in} = e^{i\phi_0}\sqrt{\kappa^i_c}a